 Michael Ralph, Member-at-Large, Alumni Representative

-Senior Associate, Researcher at Gould Evans, UKanTeach alumnus
+Senior Associate, Senior Associate and Researcher at Multistudio, UKanTeach alumnus

-Michael Ralph is a Senior Associate, Researcher at Gould Evans.
+Michael Ralph is a Senior Associate, Lead Researcher at Multistudio.
 He was an award-winning biology educator in the Kansas City area, where he was the recipient of the Outstanding Biology Teacher Award in 2014 and the NABT Genetics Education Award in 2016.
-He also worked as a Master Teacher at the Center for STEM Learning at the University of Kansas, where he was the recipient of the USEA Outstanding Master Teacher Award in 2020 for his work teaching research methods and advancing maker education in STEM.
-He now leads the Research Team at Gould Evans, where he supports community engagement, study design, and project integration that connects education research, environmental evaluation, and learning space design.
+He also worked as a Master Teacher at the Center for STEM Learning at the University of Kansas, where he was the recipient of the USEA Outstanding Master Teacher Award in 2020 for his work teaching Research Methods and advancing Maker education in STEM.
+He now leads the Research Center at Multistudio, where he supports community engagement, study design, and project integration that connects education research, environmental evaluation, and learning space design.

-Michael’s work emphasizes the importance of interdisciplinary connections in both educational scholarship and instructional practice.
-He holds a BS in Biology and an MS in chemical and life sciences, and is pursuing a PhD in educational psychology.
+Mr. Ralph’s work emphasizes the importance of interdisciplinary connections in both educational scholarship and instructional practice.
+He holds a BS in Biology, an MS in Chemical and Life Sciences, and is a PhD candidate in Educational Psychology.
 He combines his experience in classroom praxis with his expertise in research methodology.
 He has published in biology teaching (Biology Rocks!) and in scholarly journals related to education policy, measurement, and curriculum.
-His research strives to elevate the voices of those living and working in each research context.
-He works as the principal investigator of the Gender Inclusive Design Study at Gould Evans and a collaborating researcher in the application of Universal Design for Learning principles in school spaces.
+In his research he strives to elevate the voices of those living and working in each research context.
+He works as the principal investigator of the Gender Inclusive Design Study at Multistudio and as a collaborating researcher in the application of Universal Design for Learning principles in school spaces.